feathersjs/feathers/index.md

   collection: 'todos'
 }).extend({
   create: function(data, params, callback) {
-    // We want to convert possible string in `complete` to
+    // We want to make sure that `complete` is always set
-    // an actual boolean and also only use the `text` and
+    // and also only use the `text` and `complete` properties var newData = {
-    // `complete` properties
-    var newData = {
       text: data.text,
-      complete: data.complete || data.complete === 'true'
+      complete: data.complete === 'true' || !!data.complete
     };
     // Call the original method with the new data this._super(newData, params, callback);
   },

-  // Or add other methods
+  // Add another method
   addDefaultTodo: function(callback) {
     this.create({
       text: 'The default todo',